Man fined after causing ‘misery’ for neighbours by blaring James Blunt songs

 A man who made his neighbours’ lives a “misery” by blaring

-Plymouth Magistrates’ Court was also told how neighbours of the property in the Ham area of the city received abuse from the 49-year-old when they challenged him about the noise.
+Plymouth Magistrates’ Court was also told how neighbours of the property in the Ham area of the city received abuse from Carey when they challenged him about the noise.

-After several complaints to the council, Carey was given a Community Protection Notice in October 2020 having ignored three previous letters warning him about his noise levels.

 UK news in pictures